 Our review of the Panasonic Lumix GH5 is one of the longest we’ve ever had to work on.
 The camera packs so many features for stills and video that it required more in depth testing than usual and more importantly, lots of real-world experience to really understand its full potential.
 Now we can finally share all our findings with you.
 Spoiler: we didn’t really find a weak spot!

 Ethics statement: the Panasonic GH5 was loaned to us by Panasonic UK for a month to conduct our review.
 We were not asked to write anything about the camera, nor were we provided with any other compensation of any kind.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 - Sensor: 20 MP 4/3 Live Mos

 - Lens system: Micro Four Thirds

 - Weatherproof: Complete (splash, dust and freeze proof -10°C)

 - Autofocus: contrast detection (DfD) with 225 areas